 The Cost of Electricity, a Novel

-At the University of Oregon in 1902, Lulu befriends Al, the son of a state Supreme Court judge.
-Their mutual friend Roy, a talented writer and speaker with a troubled past, works with Lulu on the literary magazine.
-Lulu and Roy share a powerful attraction, but she seduces sensible Al. Meanwhile, Roy loses an eye while using explosives on a summer job and becomes addicted to laudanum.
+At the University of Oregon in 1902, rebellious Lulu, the daughter of pioneers, befriends Al, an aspiring engineer.
+Roy, a charismatic speaker with a troubled past, works with Lulu on the literary magazine.
+Lulu and Roy share a powerful attraction, but she seduces sensible Al.

-After graduation, Lulu finds a job editing a Portland monthly magazine run by a shady entrepreneur.
-Overwhelmed by a pressing deadline and the publisher's unrealistic expectations, Lulu reaches out to Roy.
-With his help, the first edition of the magazine comes out to great acclaim.
+After graduation, the newly formed Electric Company recruits Al, and he and Lulu move to Portland.
+Lulu talks her way into a job editing a monthly magazine run by a shady entrepreneur.
+Overwhelmed by a pressing deadline and the publisher's unrealistic expectations, she reaches out to Roy.
+With his help, the first edition of the magazine is released to great acclaim.
 Late one night at the office, Roy declares his love.

 Earn by promoting books